 Public anxieties about sex work intensified during the First World War as reports circulated about soldiers’ use of prostitutes.
 Health campaigner Ettie Rout became famous for her efforts to combat the incidence of venereal disease among Kiwi soldiers abroad.
-During the Second World War concerns were expressed about the risks to New Zealand women from contact with American servicemen in New Zealand for 'rest and recreation'.
+During the Second World War concerns were expressed about the risks to New Zealand women from contact with American servicemen based in New Zealand.

 What’s in a name?